ApprehensiveKnee/A_Finite_Element_project/README.md

 Some assuptions and generality restrictions  where taken along the way, to simplify the coding process:

-- First and foremost, the code has been written to work, without any changes, to solve a fixed two-dimensional problem.
-The solver class, in particular, is endowed with a general structure al long as the different in-class methods are concered, still its lines of code have been written to some specific problems: **this means that changing the problem considered would also require to change the solver class to some (shallow) extent**

 - The project was carried out with the intention of preserving the generality in dimensions, degree and number of quadrature nodes per cell considered - this is why most of the classes and objects defined are strongly dependent on some global constant parameters.
 Yet along the development of the code, some assumpions where taken:
-   - The degree $r$ of the finite element space used is supposed to be the same for both $x$ an $y$ directions: it is possible to change it in the first lines of the `main.cpp` file, inside the `src` directory.
+   - Even if different classes are endowed with a member (typically an array) to store the degree of the finite element space used along each considered dimension indipendenlty, the degree $r$ of the finite element space used is supposed to be the same for both $x$ an $y$ directions (for the 2D case): it is possible to change it in the first lines of the `main.cpp` file, inside the `src` directory.

     - The same holds true for the number of quadrature points along the two directions, set to be equal to $r$ (A total of $r+1$ points along each side of each cell).

+- As for the imposition of boundary conditions, in all the test cases considered, Dirichelet conditions are inposed at the bounday of the considered domain.
+This is done explicitly inside the methods of the solver class, which means that imposing different conditions at the boundary would require to change the src code direcly - the changes would not be extensive, and only limited to the source files containing the impelementation of the solver, i.e. solver.cpp, psolver.cpp and the likes.

 <br/>